ChandraMoon88/Weather-Forecasting-Analysis/README.md

 ## Contributions
 Contributions are welcome!
-Feel free to fork this repository and submit pull requests for improvements or additional features.
+Feel free to fork this repository and submit pull requests for improvements or additional features. repo ID: 947065603

-## Additional Information
-The user is currently located in a GitHub repository, but possibly a sub-directory of that GitHub repository.
-Their current URL can tell you specifically, but included is some information about the languages and repository itself.
-repo: ChandraMoon88/Weather-Forecasting-Analysis
-repo ID: 947065603
 The language composition of this repo is 100% Jupyter Notebook.
 ```